mzesri/flight-sensor-demo/README.md

    ![Image of MQTT-json inbound connector] (https://github.com/mzesri/flight-sensor-demo/blob/master/images/Mqtt-Connector.png)

-2. Create GeoEvent Definitions.
+3. Create GeoEvent Definitions.

-   Create two GeoEvent Definitions as illustrated in the diagram below.
+   Create two GeoEvent Definitions as illustrated in the diagrams below.
 The diffrence between these two GeoEvent Definitions is that one has an extra field called received_time which is a time stamp.
 We will use a Field Mapper to update this field with the received timestamp when we save the data into the feature service.

    ![Image of GeoEvent Definition FlightSensorGED] (https://github.com/mzesri/flight-sensor-demo/blob/master/images/FlightSensorGED.png)